stdgregwar/solarus-online/README.md

 ### Server

-Server is runs on nodejs.
-You need nodejs and npm to install packages :
+Server runs on nodejs.
+You need nodejs and npm to install packages.

 ## Running the server

 ```
 #in 'server' folder
+#installing server dependencies
 npm install
+#running the server
 node index.js
 ```